44sisi/courses_practices/building-containerized-applications-on-aws/week-3-managing-containers/notes.md

 ## Container Agent
 - The container agent runs on each compute node within an ECS cluster.
-- It sends information about the resource's current running task and resource utilization to ECS
-- It also as well as starting and stopping tasks whenever it receives a request from ECS.
+- It sends information about the resource's current running task and resource utilization to ECS, as well as starting and stopping tasks whenever it receives a request from ECS.